BlitChain/BLIPs/blip-template.md

 ## Specification

-This is the technical portion of the CIP.
+This is the technical portion of the BLIP.
 Explain the design in sufficient detail that:

 - Its interaction with other features is clear.
 - It is reasonably clear how the feature would be implemented.